What China signalled through Belt and Road Forum

 Now, if you and I know this, the world capitals are also fully cognizant of this.
 China is now the poster child of the new rising world, and is about to replace the superpower that dominated the 20th century – first in economy, then in military.
 And now in global influence.

-Countries in East Asia, South Asia, Eastern Europe, Africa and South America – confronting poverty and poor infrastructure – consider China a role model to bring their population out of poverty and become respectable and liveable countries.
+Countries in East Asia, South Asia, Eastern Europe, Africa and South America – confronting poverty and poor infrastructure – consider China a role model to bring their population out of poverty and become respectable and livable countries.
 After many centuries of poverty, disease, conflicts, wars and deaths, there is now a hope in the world that the worst may be over, and we will begin to see a new world, led by China.

 US President Trump stayed away and so did his Asian and G-7 European allies: Japan, South Korea, UK.
 Although the US sent a delegation at the last minute, and UK sent its Chancellor of Exchequer.
 India stayed away not just by being a US ally, but also because Pakistan’s presence at the Forum sores its eyes, mainly because of $55 billion China-Pakistan Economic Corridor (CPEC), which it says passes through what it calls ‘Pakistan-controlled Kashmir’.
 Also, because India sees itself another superpower equalling China, or at least close to it, in population size and by GDP PPP in 2050.